iotaledger/iota.js/documentation/docs/tutorials/alias-transactions/04-alias-transaction.md

 nextAliasOutput.aliasId = aliasId;
 ```

-## Define the transaction
+## Define the Transaction

-The transaction to be performed takes as input the original Alias Output and generates a new Alias Output with the new state but, as you know, keeping the original Alias ID.
+The transaction takes the original Alias Output as input and generates a new Alias Output with the new state but keeps the original Alias ID.

 ```typescript
 const inputs: IUTXOInput[] = [];